 Cheap kids school holiday activities to keep the kids entertained on a budget

-Do you need school holiday ideas that don’t stretch the household budget?
+Do you need some family friendly school holiday ideas that don’t stretch the household budget?
 You’re not alone!
-We take a look at some kids school holiday activities that won’t break the bank.
+We could write a long list of school holiday activities, but the holiday periods can be expensive.
+So, we take a look at some cheap school holiday activities that won’t break the bank.

-While we’re at it, we’ll also help you note down your school holiday ideas, discover how much the school holidays are really costing you and help you take control of your spending with MyBudget’s Free School Holiday Budget Planner.
+While we’re at it, we’ll also help you note down a wide range of fun school holiday ideas, discover how much the school holidays are really costing you with our complete guide and help you take control of your spending with MyBudget’s Free School Holiday Budget Planner.

 It’s no holiday for your wallet

 The school holidays are an expense that comes around four times a year.
-Between out-of-school-care, day camps, excursions and eating you out of house and home, it’s easy to bust your budget.
+Between out-of-school-care, school holiday programs, day camps, excursions and eating you out of house and home, it’s easy to bust your budget.
 The truth is, school holidays are an expensive affair!
 However, they don’t have to be.

 5 kids school holiday activities during the winter holidays

 Do you have a linen cupboard with rows of blankets, pillows and sheets?
 Take them all out, build a fort and let the kids design it!
 In addition to being nice and warm, building a fort with kids allows you to relive the magic of childhood innocence.
 It’s one of the most magical rainy day activities you can have.